-An estimated 1.2 billion people (corresponding to 16% of the global population) do not have access to electricity and more than 2.7 billion people (corresponding to 38% of the world’s population) are using solid biomass for cooking, typically on open fires.
-The lack of access to modern energy services compromises health, educational and economic development and contributes to environmental problems and climate change.
+Nearly 800 million people do not have access to electricity and almost 3 billion people are using solid biomass for cooking, typically on open fires.
+The lack of access to modern energy services compromises health, educational and economic development and contributes to environmental problems and greenhouse gas emissions.

 |Directorate/federal office responsible||

 Foreign state institution